stschwark/docker-cups/README.md

 Add a printer with the following device URI:

 	ipp://<host_url>:631/printers/<your_printer_name>

+The admin user/password for the Cups server is printeradmin/printeradmin

 Make sure that the PPD file used by any local cups instance (e.g. `/etc/cups/ppd/<your_printer>.ppd`) has the following line commented out: